Find schools that offer these popular programs

 Adults looking to continue their education have plenty of online options, regardless of their level of education.
-Programs are available for both students who have yet to receive a high school and adults with multiple college degrees looking for career training.
+Programs are available for both students who have yet to receive a high school diploma and adults with multiple college degrees looking for career training.
 Students enrolled in an online adult education course can expect to use Blackboard software, through which instructors post password-protected assignments, quizzes, tests and other course content.
 Most correspondence is accomplished through e-mail or postings on forum-style bulletin boards.

 Often, online adult education classes are designed to help students complete their General Education Development (GED) requirements.
 These programs are designed for those who can read at a 9th grade level.
 College degree programs for working adults are known as extended learning.
 For adult degree seekers, online classes in adult education might include undergraduate, graduate, post-graduate and doctoral-level coursework.
 Online undergraduate programs typically integrate general education courses, while graduate-level programs focus more on advanced topics in the area of study, as well as research methods.

 Regardless of which adult education courses students pursue, any additional coursework, either online or in a traditional classroom, is likely to boost their career options.
 Students who complete GED programs will have access to community college or 4-year university programs.
 After completing an online adult education program, post-baccalaureate and graduate students who earn advanced degrees and certificates may realize higher earning potential.

 Online courses in adult education are available in a variety of subjects from basic introductory courses in such subjects as English composition and American government to more specialized courses in areas such as critical thinking and cultural geography.
 Programs can be found for those seeking to obtain a GED all the way through to the post-graduate level.